 (Please note however that the ranking and acceptance decisions are made

 To apply and for general information on the graduate

 school, application forms, required exams, and related materials please

 consult the UA and EEB graduate school web pages (start here).

-seek students who are highly motivated and serious about science, who
+seek students who are very curious about natural world, who are highly motivated and serious about science, who

 enjoy being productive and creative, and who view their work as a continuing

-progress driven by the constant expansion of their knowledge and ability.
+progress driven by expansion of their mind and abilities.

 I invest a great deal of time and resources in helping such students to succeed and strongly